 The M.S. in Exercise Science program is designed as a multidisciplinary study of human movement and performance across the lifespan.
 Through classroom, laboratory, and field based experiences, our graduates learn about human performance and disease prevention from childhood to older adulthood.
 Students use skills to identify, analyze and explain physiological, structural and functional dynamics that influence fitness, health and performance in the sport and exercise settings.
+Students learn about the integrations of human physiology, movement, and cognition through both clinical and applied coursework.

 Credit hours required: 36